 • Baseline characteristics were similar across treatment groups; overall mean age, 41.7 years; mean UC duration, 7.6 years; mean modified Mayo score, 6.7; MES, 3 (56.0%); and BIO/JAKi/S1Pi-IR, 40.2%.

 • At week 12, primary and secondary endpoints were achieved by a significantly higher proportion of patients treated with TREMFYA 400 mg SC induction vs placebo.
-For details on primary and secondary endpoints, see Table: Primary and Secondary Endpoints at Week 12.
+For details on primary and secondary endpoints, see Table: Primary and Secondary Endpoints at Week 12 and Week 24.

 Endpoints